siavhnz/qrcode-challenge/README.md

     color: var(--paragraph-color);
 }
 ```
-3. I learned how to work with [Perfect Pixel Chrome Extension](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en)
+2. I learned how to work with [Perfect Pixel Chrome Extension](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en)

+3. A little bit about vw, vh, vmin, vmax and also CSS layout like Flexbox

 4. [Some Markdown code](https://www.markdownguide.org/)

-5. A little bit about vw, vh, vmin, vmax and also CSS layout like Flexbox
+5. It seems irrelevant, but I used the Grammarly app for the first time to improve my Git commits and comments on this challenge.
+And I think for other tasks that I have I use it too Because I learned that Git commits and commands must show their meaning correctly.

 ### Continued development